-Marine and coastal processes - The physical, chemical and biological processes that occur in the marine and coastal environment over short and long timescales, such as sediment transport, erosion, accretion, changes in coastal and marine flora and fauna.
+Marine and coastal processes - The physical, chemical and biological processes that occur in the marine and coastal environment over short and long timescales.
+These include sediment transport, erosion, accretion, changes in flora and fauna.

 Coastal geomorphology - The physical shape, processes and patterns associated with the coast, including landforms, soils, and geology.